solidi/learning-notes/interviews/career-tips.md

 - Everything in software is learning, which can be a creative output.
     - Creative exhaust (Brad Frost)
     - The meta.
+- Name it to tame it - anxiety and the association to preparedness

 ## Resources